 Ruth Richardson joined Action for M.E. in July 2019.
 She said:

 Ruth has held senior leadership roles in the VCSE sector since 2010, including seven years working at Age UK Bristol where she managed a city-wide strategic programme to reduce loneliness and isolation in later life, securing £6 million of lottery funding and leading the dissemination of this funding to local community groups.
 Before joining Action for M.E., Ruth was Deputy Chief Executive of a community interest company, working with underrepresented groups to increase their access to health and wellbeing activities, and for six years served on the Board of Trustees of a local women’s organisation.

 Our staff team

-Our staff care passionately about people affected by M.E., and we have daily contact with people with M.E., carers and professionals by phone, email and online.
+Our staff care passionately about people affected by M.E.
+We have daily contact with people with M.E., carers, and professionals by phone, email, and online.
 We also host and take part in events, conferences and workshops across the UK.